Homework 3 - DMAOC (div, mul, and, or, case)

 Extend the interpreter and the compiler to support the * and / operators.
 These are binary operators that perform division and multiplication, respectively.
 For instance, (* 3 (/ 10 5)) should evaluate to 6.

-We've already added these operations to our AST type.
+We've already added these operations to our AST type in the stencil code.
 Specifically, they're binary primitives.
 You'll need to update the appropriate places in the interpreter and compiler, but don't need to think about the syntax for this part.

 In the interpreter, these should be implemented just like + and -.
 In the compiler, things get a little trickier: